themanaworld/policies/policies/terms-of-service.md

 You agree to follow all the rules applicable to you, including but not limited to the [Game Rules](https://policies.themanaworld.org/rules).
-The Mana World may, but is not required to, monitor the use of our services to ensure the rules are being followed, always in compliance with the Privacy Policy.
+The Mana World may, but is not required to, monitor the use of our services to ensure the rules are being followed, always in compliance with the [Privacy Policy](https://policies.themanaworld.org/privacy-policy).

-You also agree to not use our services in a way that could be disruptive to the other users, nor to engage in data theft, phishing attempts, DDoS attempts, and to not attempt to obtain undue advantage from any bugs or glitches which our services may have.
+You also agree to not use our services in a way that could be disruptive to the other users, nor to engage in data theft, phishing attempts, identity theft, DDoS attempts, and to not attempt to obtain undue advantage from any bugs or glitches which our services may have.

 Shall you find a bug or glitch in our services which could have given you an undue advantage, you agree to report it as soon as you acquire knowledge of the bug,